Basic social relationships, social structures, and processes.

 Key themes in feminist criminology are explored including focus on masculinities and crime, race and intersectionality, global criminology, and the ways in which the criminal justice system controls women and girls.
 A-F only.
-(Cross-listed as WS 625)
+(Cross-listed as WGSS 625)

 Major current theories, history of their development, elaborations of typologies, implications for treatment modalities.

 Examination of the criminal justice system; the exercise of discretion and limits placed upon it.
 Pre: consent.